marifirfanibrahim/InfoCrawl/README.md

 - **Summarisation**
   - As of now, the overall summary may be irrelevant despite the individual summaries being not.
 This also needs to be reviewed.
+  - The data needs to be cleared for each search because the summariser would also try to summarise the content from the previous query.

 - **Entity Recognition**
   - The extracted entities (e.g., ORG, PERSON) are not always perfect.